If you’ve watched sports in Tennessee recently, you’ve probably been bombarded with sportsbook commercials.

 We’ll highlight top Tennessee sports betting apps and help you access the best promos for new users.
 If you’re ready to place a bet right now, check out one of our trusted partners from the list below.
 Otherwise, read on to find straightforward answers to all the key questions about sports betting in the Volunteer State.

 DraftKings began as a daily fantasy leader and has grown into one of the best brands for Americans to wager legally on sports.
-Bettors in Tennessee can look forward to a top-rated betting app with tons of valuable promotions.Promo: Bet $5, Get $200
+Bettors in Tennessee can look forward to a top-rated betting app with tons of valuable promotions.Promo: Bet $5 Get $150 + A No Sweat SGP Everyday This Season

-Caesars brings ultimate flexibility to the world of online sports betting with tons of banking options, competitive odds on all major sports, and few restrictions when it comes to constructing parlays.Promo: Up To $1,250 On Caesars
+Caesars brings ultimate flexibility to the world of online sports betting with tons of banking options, competitive odds on all major sports, and few restrictions when it comes to constructing parlays.Promo: $1,000 First Bet on Caesars

 With roots in daily fantasy sports, FanDuel is a reputable brand.
-Tennessee bettors can expect a superior live betting experience and lots of features for new gamblers at FanDuel’s Sportsbook.Promo: $1,000 No Sweat First Bet
+Tennessee bettors can expect a superior live betting experience and lots of features for new gamblers at FanDuel’s Sportsbook.Promo: Bet $5 Get $150 in Bonus Bets

 Going live in April 2022, SuperBook has become a mainstay on the Tennessee sports betting scene and offers users some of the best live betting options in the nation.Promo: $250 Every First Bet Wins Bonus